Recruiting and Retaining Great Caregivers

 Once you find and hire a great caregiver and the roommates move in, all parties benefit greatly from facilitated support during the transition period.
 Our “30-60-90-day Path to Success“ ensures that your shared living home launches successfully.

 Thirty days after the roommates and the caregiver have moved in, we will facilitate a meeting with the parents and the live-in caregiver.
 We talk about what is going well, what are the challenges, how are the budgets, how is it going with meals, activities, and schedules.
 Most importantly, we want to be sure communication is flowing well between the caregiver and the families, and that the caregiver is getting the support they need.
-We want to identify challenges early and addressed them head on.
-We schedule additional meetings at 60 and 90 days.
+We want to identify challenges early and address them head-on.
+We schedule additional meetings at 60 days and 90 days.
 Because big life transitions can be difficult for parents and roommates, families and caregivers find it helpful to have these meetings facilitated by a third party.
 Partners4Housing has had experience facilitating these meetings with many households and can offer suggestions for improving processes and communication.
-Our “30-60-90-day Path to Success” is an important part of our Shared Living Development services.
+Our “30-60-90-Day Path to Success” is an important part of our Shared Living Development services.

 Caregivers are essential for people with disabilities and there is a shortage of them.
 To recruit great caregivers, you must offer a livable wage, ensure access to healthcare coverage, and provide for enough time off.
 To retain them, you need to make them feel valued and appreciated.
 The Residential Assessment will help you think through your caregiving needs.
 Our Roommate Matching Pool will help you find families with shared vision and values.
 Our Shared Living Development services will help you explore the components of a great caregiving job.
 We help you be creative and realistic as you explore how to support your son or daughter in their life outside your family home.
-Our advice… start early.
+Our advice?
+Start early.
 Our Residential Assessment is a great first step.